 Suppose that $\vph(wx)$ is already used on some edge $vy$ in bunch $B$.
 To avoid creating any 2-colored cycles through $x$, it suffices to color $vx$ with any color in $\C_{good}(v)\setminus\{\vph(wx),\vph(wy)\}$, which is easy.
 So assume $\vph(wx)$ is not used on any edge $vy$ in $B$.
 (The hardest case is when $\vph(wx)$ is used on some edge incident to $v$ leading to a non-bunch vertex.
 This case motivates most of our effort, so the reader will do well to keep it in mind.)
 Our goal is to find some color, say $\alpha$, other than $\vph(wx)$, such that $\alpha\in \C_{good}(v)$ and $\alpha$ is already used on an edge $wy$ of $B$.
 Given such an $\alpha$, we use it to color $vx$, and color $vy$ with some color in $\C_{good}(v)\setminus\{\vph(wx),\alpha\}$.
 This ensures that each of $vx$ and $wx$ will never appear in a 2-colored cycle, no matter how we further extend the coloring.
 Such an $\alpha$ exists by the Pigeonhole principle, because $\mbox{length}(B)+\card{\C_{good}(v)}\ge k+2$.
 We defer the computation proving this to the end of the proof.
-Now we greedily extend our coloring to a proper (not necessarily acyclic) $k$-edge-coloring of $G'$, essentially assigning the colors of $\C_{good}(v)$ to the uncolored edges arbitrarily.
-We only require that the final two edges we color are in some bunch with at least two uncolored edges incident to $v$.
-(For each edge the only forbidden color is the one already used incident to the endpoint of degree 2.)
-If we get stuck on the final edge, then we can backtrack slightly and complete the coloring.
+Now we extend our coloring to a proper (not necessarily acyclic) $k$-edge-coloring of $G'$, using colors of $\C_{good}(v)$ on the uncolored edges.
+This is easy by Hall's Theorem, since each edge has only one color forbidden: the one already used incident to its endpoint of degree 2.